9 Best Places to Donate Clothes for the Homeless

 9. Dress for Success

-One of the factors that prevent homeless people from securing a job is the lack of work-appropriate attire.
-That’s exactly what Dress for Success hopes to achieve.
-Its mission is to help homeless and underprivileged women get a job and gain financial independence.
-To that end, they give them free work clothes as well as professional styling advice.
+One factor that prevents homeless people from securing a job is the lack of work-appropriate attire.
+That’s precisely what Dress for Success hopes to achieve.
+Its mission is to help homeless and underprivileged women get jobs and gain financial independence.
+To that end, they give them free work clothes and professional styling advice.

-Dress for Success partners with local charities across the US as well as in 22 other countries.
-If you want to donate to them, you can visit their website to see if they have any partner charities near you.
+Dress for Success partners with local charities across the US and 22 other countries.
+If you want to donate to them, visit their website to see if they have any partner charities near you.

 Tips When Donating Clothes to Homeless People

-Now that you know where to donate clothes to the homeless, here are some tips to keep in mind when making clothing donations.
+Now that you know where to donate clothes to the homeless, here are some tips to remember when donating clothing.

 1. Don’t donate what you won’t wear